Is Sustainable Tourism Possible? An interview with a cynic.

 - We hear cynics’ concerns frequently, and we think that many people will relate to the points made by Nick.
 They’re valid, and they’re worth discussing.

-- It’s healthy to have a balanced perspective so we can approach this subject with critical thinking, open minds, and an awareness which fosters thoughtful innovation.
+- It’s healthy to have a balanced perspective so we can approach this subject with critical thinking, open minds, and an awareness that fosters thoughtful innovation.

 There’s a lot to cover in this interview, so let’s get started!